Battle of Cruces: Aftermath

 First lieutenant Boterín continued the blockade and siege of Guayaquil while Admiral Wright attempted to rebuild the Gran-Colombian defences following the loss of the fort and that of Guayaquileña and Adela.
 The Gran-Colombian garrison stationed at Guayaquil was ultimately ordered to withdraw in order to join the army of Venezuelan General Antonio José de Sucre and negotiations began for the capitulation of the city.
 The forces at Guayaquil officially surrendered to the Peruvians on 19 January 1829 after signing a formal document stating their capitulation on board the schooner Arequipeña.
 Peruvian troops went on to occupy the city on 1 February 1829.
-Following the end of the war on 28 February 1829, resulting in a stalemate between the waring states, the Armistice of Piura was signed on 10 July 1829 which recognised the annexation of Guayaquil to Gran Colombia.
+Following the end of the war on 28 February 1829, resulting in a stalemate between the warring states, the Armistice of Piura was signed on 10 July 1829 which recognised the annexation of Guayaquil to Gran Colombia.
 The last Peruvian troops therefor left Guayaquil on 21 July 1829 and the city was successfully reincorporated into Gran Colombia.